danielgreenberger/RaceCar/RosIntegration/README.md

 Then create the workspace folder:
 > mkdir -p catkin_ws/src

-If you want to use this workspace (i.e) running nodes, you will need to source it:
+If you want to use this workspace (i.e running nodes), you will need to source it:
 > source catkin_ws/devel/setup.bash

 ##### Step 2: Creating the racecar package